 In response to a request from District Heights, Council agreed to a swap between the two cities of Program Open Space allocations.
 This is just a bookkeeping switch rather than the actual exchange of real dollars.
-District Heights needs another \$157,000 from the program for its match toward the construction of a \$1 million bike path through town class).
+District Heights needs another \$157,000 from the program for its match toward the construction of a \$1 million bike path through town

 State open space funds are allocated to each county or municipality.
-Half of the monies allocated must be used for land See COUNCIL, page 8 by Barbara Likowski
+Half of the monies allocated must be used for land by Barbara Likowski